England Passport and Visa Information

 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 US Citizens can refer to the US Department of State’s website for more information regarding passports.

 A student visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
 A student visa is required for all semester and yearlong students.
-A semester student will apply for a short-term student route visa visitor upon arrival in the UK.
-If you are doing an internship through your host university, you are required to apply for a Tier 4 General Student Visa.
+A semester student will apply for a Short-term Study Visa upon arrival in the UK.
+However, if you are doing an internship through your host university, you are required to apply for a Tier 4 General Student Visa.

 Yearlong students require a Tier 4 General Student Visa.
 Students applying for a Tier 4 Visa must complete the application process prior to departure.
 You will be required to appear in person at a biometrics facility in order to complete this process.